-Experience has shown that a successfully implemented plan focuses an organization's combined efforts on select aspects of planning per phase rather than attempting to implement an entire five-year plan and all its supporting strategies immediately.
-Realistically, certain actions must occur, frameworks established, research and planning completed to set the stage for the implementation of next level strategies.
-This approach contributes to a far greater likelihood of implementation success, an organizational sharing of achievement and pride and fuels the efforts required for the next planning stage.
-Thus planning is thoughtful, thorough with each step integrally linked to a solid foundation that supports it
+Experience has shown that a successfully implemented plan focuses an organization's combined efforts on select aspects of planning per phase, rather than attempting to implement an entire five-year plan and all its supporting strategies immediately.
+Realistically, certain actions must occur frameworks must be established, and research and planning completed, to set the stage for the implementation of next level strategies.
+This approach contributes to a far greater likelihood of implementation success with organizational sharing of achievements and pride fueling the efforts required for the next planning stage.
+Thus, planning is thoughtful and thorough with each step integrally linked to a solid foundation that supports it.

-The 2020-2025 plan has further identified select priorities and strategies for agency focus during an approximate period of eighteen months for 2021-2022.
-Specifically, implementation will focus on the following priorities, select strategies and actions.
+The 2020-2025 plan has further identified select priorities and strategies for agency focus during an approximate period of 18 months for 2021-2022.
+Specifically, implementation will focus on the following priorities, select strategies, and actions.
 The presented measurements of success are in some cases incomplete.
-These particular measurements will require actions such as initial benchmark surveying, etc. to develop a baseline measurement that can then set the desired measurement target.
+These measurements will require actions, such as initial benchmark surveying to develop a baseline that will then set the desired measurement target.